Higham Parish Council

 As always, dial 999 in an emergency when life is in danger or a crime is in progress.

 For the time being, the Parish Council is providing website space to host the HiARA website.
-There is lots of information and details of HiARA's activity programme plus dates for outings.
+There is lots of news, information and details of HiARA's activity programme plus dates for outings.
 Visit the web site.